Processes & SecuritySecurityCloud

 Types of Password Managers

 Password manager offerings essentially differ in whether password data is stored in cloud storage or local storage.
+The following overview shows the key differences:

 Cloud-based password managers store password data on a remote server, typically operated by the tool's provider.
 This enables convenient access from various devices and facilitates automatic synchronization of password changes.
 However, there are security concerns regarding potential hacking attacks or data leaks in the cloud.
 A comprehensive cloud security strategy is therefore recommended.